morrolinux/ChimeraDesk/README.md

 You should now be able to see and control the remote screen.

+**Please note that the 'viewer' AppImage can be twice as heavy on the CPU compared to the natively built executable.
+Check the building instructions if you care about efficiency.
+It's simple enough and performs much better :)**

 ## Configuration
 Configuration is kept minimal and you get (arguably) reasonable default settings out of the box.